JavaTMP/JavaTMP/docs/pages/versions/java-bootstrap-template-version-0-0-11.md

     - `aos` version 2.3.4
     - `animate.css` version 3.7.2
     - `twbs-pagination` version 1.4.2
+- Add the following new devDependencies:
+    - `gulp-uglify-es` version 1.0.4. for suppport to uglify es6 and above javascript.
 - Update the following dependencies:
     - `fullcalendar` from 3.10.0 to 3.10.1